 REVOKE INSERT ON classX FROM principle@localhost ;

 Like this, I removed permissions so no one can INSERT anything in this Table.

 DROP is used to DELETE tables.
-Unlike TRUNCATE, it deletes the data with table structure.
+Unlike TRUNCATE, it deletes the data with a table structure.

 Anyway, I did later because Star Trek told us SQL would be around for centuries, and I wouldn’t leave it for anyone to edit or reuse later.